Skip navigation

 A dentist will use a topical gel and a needle to place numbing medicine (anesthetic) around the bad tooth.
 You may feel a slight prick when the needle is being inserted.

 Next, your dentist will use a tiny drill to remove a small portion of the top part of your tooth to expose the pulp.
-This is typically called access.
+This is typically called gaining access to the pulp.

 Pulp is made up of nerves, blood vessels, and connective tissue.
 It is found inside the tooth and runs in tooth canals all the way to the jaw bone.
 Pulp supplies blood to a tooth and allows you to feel sensations such as temperature.